a-pedroso/PaymentsGatewayApi/README.md

 ```

 ## Useful Links after running docker compose up
+execute some actions on API in order to have some metrics, logs and tracing.

 | WebPage       | Link          | Login         | Password      |
 | ------------- |---------------|:-------------:|:-------------:|